 A welcome email is the first impression you make with new subscribers.
 These automated emails typically have very high open and engagement rates as they are sent at the exact moment the recipient has decided to start a relationship with your business.

-In the example below, MarketingSherpa welcomes its new subscribers into the community in their email subject line and then provides a list of all the newsletters that the reader can access.
-By offering several options, MarketingSherpa is segmenting its new subscribers.
+MarketingSherpa welcomes new subscribers into the community and provides a list of further content that the subscriber can sign up for.
+By offering several options, MarketingSherpa can segment its new subscribers.

 "You're invited!"